BoE's Carney says Lloyds actions may be criminal conduct

-LONDON, July 28 (Reuters) - The governor of the Bank of England has stated that manipulation of fees for a taxpayer-backed lending scheme by Lloyds Banking Group could lead to criminal action against those involved.
+LONDON (Reuters) - The governor of the Bank of England has stated that manipulation of fees for a taxpayer-backed lending scheme by Lloyds Banking Group (LLOY.L) could lead to criminal action against those involved.

 “Such manipulation is highly reprehensible, clearly unlawful and may amount to criminal conduct on the part of the individuals involved,” Bank of England Governor Mark Carney said in July 15 letter to Lloyds Chairman Norman Blackwell.